 Mercury offers the IO Card, a business credit solution issued by Patriot Bank, Member FDIC.

-Mercury also offers debit cards which are issued by Choice Financial Group, Column, N.A., and Evolve Bank & Trust, Members FDIC.
+Mercury also offers debit cards which are issued by Choice Financial Group and Column N.A., Members FDIC.

 Can I get a Mercury IO Card if I don't have a Mercury bank account?